Burd3n/30-Days-Of-Python/old_files/readme.md

     Example:
         1 + j, 2 + 4j, 1 - 1j

-## 💻 Exercises - Day 2
+## 💻 Exercises - lesson 2

-1. Inside 30DaysOfPython create a folder called day_2.
+1. Inside 30lessonsOfPython create a folder called lesson_2.
 Inside this folder create a file name called variables.py
-2. Writ a python comment saying 'Day 2: 30 Days of python programming'
+2. Writ a python comment saying 'lesson 2: 30 lessons of python programming'
 3. Declare a first name variable and assign a value to it
 4. Declare a last name variable and assign a value to it
 5. Declare a full name variable and assign a value to it